queer-community-allies/queer-community-allies/resources/index.md

 menu-title: Local Resources
 ---

 Do you know of some teen queer-affirming service providers in north Utah County or south Salt Lake County?
-Let us know via our contact page!
-We'll check them out and add them here!
+Reach out and let us know!

 ## 🏳️‍🌈 Online Glossaries of Queer Terms